“To feel proud of our ancestors’ glory is not only what we can but must be…” Alexander Pushkin

 Welcome to chet-aero.com!
 This site is primarily dedicated to the aviation career of one man–my grandfather, Chester H. “Chet” Warrington, who was active in the skies over our nation’s capital and elsewhere during the first half of the twentieth century.
-But it’s more than a memorial; it’s here to give you a flavour of what it was like to fly during the years between the World Wars, when aviation was only beginning to approach maturity after its “baptism of fire” during World War I.
+But it’s more than a memorial; it’s here to, first, give you a flavour of what it was like to fly during the years between the World Wars, when aviation was only beginning to approach maturity after its “baptism of fire” during World War I.

 - The story of Chet Warrington’s years aloft, the airplanes he flew, the airfields he took off from and landed (and occasionally crashed) on, the competitions and the associations he was active as a member and promoter.
 As an aside, Chet was not the “be-all” of aviation in my family.
 I have two other pieces on this site relating to that as well: my uncle’s service in the Army Air Corps in World War II, a service cut short by tragedy, and my work on the HARM AGM-88 missile.